 Following time at leisure for lunch at the Old Rectory Restaurant, we transfer to Anglesey Abbey, a beautiful Jacobean house built in 1600 on the site of a 13th-century priory.
 Here we shall explore the interior of the house in which Lord Fairhaven (1896-1966), son of an American Railway magnate, used great ingenuity in displaying his collections.
 His eclectic taste in art ranged from paintings by Antonio Canova and Claude Lorraine to those of John Constable.
-Lord Fairhaven also had a remarkable library and we will be given privileged access to this room and a guided tour of its collections.
+Lord Fairhaven also had a remarkable library, which we will explore.
 (Overnight Cambridge) B

 Day 9: Tuesday 15 October, Cambridge